Categories

 Get counseling.

 Therapy can help you identify and change the negative thoughts and feelings that can make pain worse.
-Start with a program tailored to your specific needs through AbleTo*.
-These no-cost eight-week programs provide one-on-one therapy, coaching and digital exercises to help you deal with the anger, frustration, depression and anxiety that can come with chronic pain.
+Get free, confidential support through Resources for Living® (RFL®) to help you deal with anger, frustration, depression and anxiety that can come with chronic pain.

 number 2